lestrrat-go/jwx/docs/03-jwe.md

 To decrypt a payload using JWKS, by default you will need your payload and JWKS to have matching `alg` field.

 The `alg` field's requirement is the same for using a single key.
-See "[Why don't you automatically infer the algorithm for `jwe.Decrypt`?](99-faq.md#why-dont-you-automatically-infer-the-algorithm-for-jwsdecrypt-)"
+See "[Why don't you automatically infer the algorithm for `jws.Verify`?](99-faq.md#why-dont-you-automatically-infer-the-algorithm-for-jwsverify-)", it's the same for `jwe.Decrypt()`.

 Note that unlike in JWT, the `kid` is not required by default, although you _can_ make it so by passing `jwe.WithRequireKid(true)`.

-For more discussion on why/how `alg`/`kid` values work, please read the [relevant section in the JWT documentation](01-jwt.md#parse-and-decrypt-a-jwt-with-a-key-set-matching-kid)
+For more discussion on why/how `alg`/`kid` values work, please read the [relevant section in the JWT documentation](01-jwt.md#parse-and-verify-a-jwt-with-a-key-set-matching-kid).

 <!-- INCLUDE(examples/jwe_decrypt_with_keyset_example_test.go) -->
 ```go